Table of Contents

 If none of the data sources are suitable for a given distribution, it is straightforward to add a custom implementation.
 Appendix: Existing Data Source Implementations provides the best examples to follow.
 The following high level steps are required:

 First: to determine which data source was built into your distribution, visit the URL chrome://translate-internals and look for the section labeled "CLD Data Source" near the bottom-left of the page, just under "CLD Version".
-It will contain the same string that was in build/common.gypi.
+It will contain a string that describes the source of the CLD data configured by the runtime; this is the value returned from CldDataSource::GetName().

 For the “static” and “standalone” data source implementations, functional testing should be indistinguishable from how it is handled today: there should be no noticeable difference between the two implementations, nor should there be a noticeable difference from the legacy behavior before these separate implementations were derived.
 The situation becomes significantly more complex when using the “component” implementation, and the process for distribution-specific implementations are obviously out of scope for this document.